The NEW HOPE concept is used to supporting individuals in their personal growth and healing process.

 While there is exploration and research involved in connecting and understanding concepts within the framework, the NEW HOPE journey was actually an epiphany for me personally a few years ago when I took a look back in my life…

-As a teen, I declined into a high school truant after a close friend was senselessly murdered by a stranger who misunderstood what he was communicating.
-Like many students, my teachers and loved ones had no idea why there was a sudden shift in my behaviors and schoolwork.
-Parents, relatives, educators and other caregivers encouraged me for years to use various tools to dig out from this childhood trauma.
-Moreover, they helped me keep taking next steps.
-Those forward movement healing and change steps are now part of the metaphor represented in the image below.
+Like many students, many teachers and loved ones had no idea why the sudden shift in my behaviors and schoolwork.
+Parents, relatives, educators, and other caregivers encouraged me for years to use various tools to dig out from this childhood trauma.
+They helped me keep taking the next tiny steps.
+Those forward movement healing and change steps are now part of my life metaphor represented in the image below.

 Overall, my intent for the NEW HOPE framework is to encourage youth, young adults, caregivers, providers, and educators to consider the many tools available for their life reboot… no matter what it looks like right now.